Poetry With A Mission

 But of course that “soul” is just us, and not some separate entity,

-For once Your “breath of life” has departed from us, we simply cease to be.
+For once Your “breath of life” has gone from us, we simply cease to be.

-And hence why there is a need for caution, lest they somehow be misused.
+And hence why there's a need of caution here, lest they somehow be misused.

 Well, I’m so glad that You, my Lord, have my blueprint safely in Your care,